 Unpublished contributions: If an editor becomes aware of suspected plagiarism, it will be investigated to determine the extent of the plagiarism.
 Suppose the extent of the plagiarism is minor or the author provided an acceptable explanation for the similarities.
 No further action will be taken, subject to the author revising the contribution as agreed between the editor and the author.
 However, the editor will inform the author’s institution and funding bodies if the plagiarism is significant, and the submission will be rejected.
 In addition, the author will be banned from future submissions to PELJ/PER.

-Published contributions: If an editor becomes aware of suspected plagiarism after a contribution has been published, the editor will conduct a preliminary investigation.
+Published contributions: If an editor becomes aware of suspected plagiarism after publishing a contribution, the editor will conduct a preliminary investigation.
 The author will be informed of the extent of the plagiarism and provided with an opportunity to explain the similarities.
 If the extent of the plagiarism is minor and the editor determines that the author did not intend to plagiarise, a statement indicating the plagiarised material and appropriate reference will be published online as an addendum and linked to the published article.
-If the plagiarism is extensive or the author admitted to it, the article will be retracted (see Errata/Retractions Policy).
+If the plagiarism is extensive or the author admits to it, the article will be retracted (see Errata/Retractions Policy).

 Copyright & License Terms